-These actions were based on activities identified in the 2018 Update to Prioritization of Areas in the Upper Clark Fork River Basin for Fishery Enhancement, taking into consideration the restoration concept proposals offered the public scoping process.
-The concept proposals submitted by the public for the Rock Creek watershed is set forth in abstracts #87 and #88.
+These actions were based on activities identified in the 2018 update to the Aquatic Prioritization Plan, taking into consideration the restoration concept proposals offered the public scoping process.
+The concept proposals submitted by the public for the Rock Creek watershed is set forth in abstracts #87 and #88 (Appendix A).
 The proposed actions for this watershed generally cover the concepts in the abstract.
 These concepts adequately focus on factors within the Rock Creek watershed which limit restoration in the Clark Fork River mainstem, without the need for reliance on additional State generated alternatives.

-The costs to implement the Rock Creek actions are estimated by combining the costs for the concept proposals plus additional funds due to the conceptual nature of project proposals and additional unknown costs associated with project implementation (e.g. engineering, permitting, fluctuating construction material costs, etc.).
-As costs for individual projects within the watershed are conceptual, funding individual projects within the watershed will be based on identified priorities, cost-effectiveness and cost benefit, rather than concept proposal estimates.
+The costs to implement the Rock Creek actions are estimated by combining the costs for the concept proposals plus additional funds due to the conceptual nature of project proposals and additional unknown costs associated with project implementation (e.g., engineering, permitting, fluctuating construction material costs, etc.).
+As costs for individual projects within the watershed are conceptual, funding individual projects within the watershed will be based on identified priorities, cost-effectiveness, and cost benefit, rather than concept proposal estimates.